Fear to lose

-- Have your fear under control, learn to manage your fears, really exercise them for reducing the amount of fear you may have when trading
+- Have your fear under control, learn to manage your fears, do really exercise for them for reducing the amount of fear you may have when trading

-- Track your setups more, learn more tape reading and trust your system more.
+- Track more your setups, learn more tape reading and trust more your system.
 BACKTEST.

 If you trust your system, you will have more self confidence in your plan, in your trading and therefore less afraid to lose money

-- Have a routine, a plan, an every morning todo list.
-This will block your emotions, it will give you solid background
+- Have a routine, a plan, a every morning todo list.
+This will block your emotions, it will give you solid backround

 - Avoid confusion, everything that will bring confusion to your mind (twitter, posts, tips, other traders) is a no for your trading